LabBench-Society/Protocols/repository/CTSCPMAUTO/README.md

 ## Conclusion

-* With a 24L compressor it is possible to run up to 17 sessions before the air pressure in the tank is depleted.
+* With a 24L compressor it is possible to run at least 17 sessions before the air pressure in the tank is depleted.